Paul Craig Research

 My research involves developing interactive computer programs that simulate separations processes encountered in biochemistry and proteomics.
 To date we have developed simulations of ion exchange chromatography, one dimensional electrophoresis and two dimensional electrophoresis.

 BASIL is an acronym for Biochemistry Authentic Scientific Inquiry Lab.
 In the BASIL curriculum, our aim is to get students to transition from thinking like students to thinking like scientists.
 Students will analyze proteins with known structure but unknown function using computational analyses and wet-lab techniques.
 BASIL is designed for undergraduate biochemistry lab courses, but can be adapted to first year (or even high school) settings, as well as upper-level undergraduate or graduate coursework.
 It is targeted to students in biology, biochemistry, chemistry, or related majors.
-Further details about the BASIL biochemistry consortium can be found on the BASIL blog.

 The curriculum is flexible and can be adapted to match the available facilities, the strengths of the instructor and the learning goals of a course and institution.
 These lessons are often used as part of upper-level laboratory coursework with at least one semester of biochemistry as a pre-requisite or co-requisite.
 The lab has been designed for classes ranging from 10-24 students (working in teams of two or three) per lab section.